alexandre-touret/api-first-workshop/docs/workshop.md

 #### Mocking your Event-Driven API

-We can mock our Event Driven API in the same way we did for our REST API.
+We can then mock our Event Driven API in the same way we did for our REST API.

 Start Quarkus